McOffsky/Arduino_ESP8266_HTTP_Client/README.md

 https://www.youtube.com/watch?v=9QZkCQSHnko

-For best performance you will need connect not only 3.3V, GND, TX and RX, but also RST pin on your ESP8266, but it is not required.
+For best performance you will need connect not only 3.3V, GND, TX and RX, but also RST pin on your ESP8266.
+It is not required.

 Header file (.h) needs to be edited according to your hardware specs.
 If you have UNO board uncomment "define UNO" (board with only one hardware serial).
 In case you are using MEGA board uncomment "define MEGA" line.
 Also set up desired buffer size.